Labelbox/labelbox-python/CONTRIBUTING.md

 ## Jupyter Notebooks

-We have samples in the `examples` directory and using them for testing can help increase your productivity.
+Samples are in the `examples` directory.
+Using samples for testing can increase your productivity.

-Make sure your notebook will use your source code:
+Make sure your notebook uses your source code:
 1. `ipython profile create`
-2. `ipython locate` - will show where the config file is.
-This is the config file used by the jupyter server, since it runs via ipython
+2. `ipython locate` - shows the location of the jupyter server config file.
-3. Open the file (this should be ipython_config.py and it is usually located in ~/.ipython/profile_default) and add the following line of code:
+3. Open the ipython_config.py file (usually located in ~/.ipython/profile_default/) and add the following line of code:
 ```
 c.InteractiveShellApp.exec_lines = [
   'import sys; sys.path.insert(0, "<labelbox-python root folder>")'
 ]
 ```
-4. Go to the root of your project and run `jupyter notebook` to start the server
+4. Go to the root of your project and run `jupyter notebook` to start the server.